Pasta-to/pasta.to/README.md

 [app.pasta.to](https://app.pasta.to)

+## Pasta is in early beta!
+Any content shared through Pasta at this time could be lost during the development process!

 ![image](https://user-images.githubusercontent.com/15372551/210092084-138afcd8-16ac-45f4-869b-efbfb7e11ffc.png)

 Pasta is a simple and secure clipboard sharing tool for individuals and teams.
 With Pasta, you can easily share the contents of your clipboard, text, images and files anyone in real-time across multiple devices bidirectionally using Ctrl+C+C.